mairaksi/PiENet/README.md

 * Scipy

 ## How to use pre-trained model:
+The pre-trained model is trained for speech sampled at 16 kHz, with 10 ms frame shift and a F0 range of 50 to 500 Hz.

 ### Method 1:
 * `python generate.py` : Perform pitch estimation to the `.wav` files specified in the text file `test_wavs.scp` and outputs the `.f0` files to the default folder located at `PRJDIR/f0/`.